mindspore-ai/docs/tutorials/source_en/debug/sdc.md

 ### Fault Handling

 Isolate the abnormal device, resume training with checkpoint recovery; meanwhile, on the abnormal device, use the Ascend-DMI tool to perform AICore ERROR stress diagnostics to detect whether there are faulty NPUs on the device.
-For details, see [ToolBox User Guide](https://www.hiascend.com/document/detail/zh/mindx-dl/600/toolbox/ascenddmi/toolboxug_000002.html) in the "ascend-dmi tool usage > fault diagnosis" section.

 If a faulty card is detected on the abnormal device, contact Huawei engineers for maintenance and replacement; if all NPUs on the abnormal device are normal, it is a software-related issue triggering feature value overflow, and it is recommended to check the processes and operators' causes.